URL options form in your editor

 Make sure you understand the following caveats.

-• Store the initial state of options the first time you receive it.
-This way, you won’t need to send us the default values if the user changes the form back to defaults.
+the first time you receive it.
+This way, you won’t need to send us the default values if the user changes the form back to defaults. - Not only options are unique for each provider.
+They also depend on URL content itself, as well as on previously selected options.

-• Therefore, please change the request’s query-string and re-render the form when your user updates any option.
+- Therefore, please change the request’s query-string and re-render the form when your user updates any option.
 A new option may become available, or some older ones become disabled.

-• If you use our iFrames for WYSIWYG previews and append the parameters as query-string to its src, don’t forget to run an API request with the same query-string before publishing the codes to the end-user.
-This way, you’ll get an optimized and production-ready HTML with proper sizing and other attributes.
+, don’t forget to run an API request with the same query-string before publishing the codes to the end-user.
+This way, you’ll get an optimized and production-ready HTML with proper sizing and other attributes. - As the form is on your side (we only suggest

-• As the form is on your side (we only suggest options), you control which parameters to use.
-For example, you might skip all options that do not start with _ as these are options for Iframely-powered interactives.
-Say, card=1 when we return a card.
+), you control which parameters to use.
+For example, you might skip all options that do not start with_

-• Labels internationalization is out-of-scope, at least for now.
+as these are options for Iframely-powered interactives.
+Say, card=1 when we return a card. - Labels internationalization is out-of-scope, at least for now.
 To translate labels on your end, see the suggestion in the next section.

-Not every URL will declare customization options.
-The options will be undefined for such URLs. iFrame event will always be triggered, even with null options, if only to clear the previous form.
+will be undefined for such URLs. iFrame event will always be triggered, even with null

 We’ll be happy to add more customization options if we miss any you need.
 Ping support.